rmrf/weather.nvim/README.md

 # Weather Neovim plugin

 ## features
-- Display max 3 cities' weather for compare
+- Display weather for up to 3 cities for comparison
-- Show min/max easily have a glance
+- Show min/max temperatures at a glance

 ## Installing